 Logging In Navigate to the UNLV Moodle Site, and in the top right corner click the "Log in" link.
-You will be taken to the main log in page, where you can input your username and password on the left side of the screen.
+You will be taken to the main log in page, where you can input your username and password.

 Accessing The Course Upon logging in, you'll be presented with a list of available course; click on the appropriate course title to view that course's dashboard.
-You will need to input an enrolment key the first time you attempt to access the course, and you will receive the enrolment key during the first week of class.